Drone Mapping Explained: How Aerial Mapping & LiDAR Create Accurate Data

 - Environmental monitoring

-In simple terms, drones help with cartography (mapping) by capturing thousands of overlapping aerial data points, which software then stitches into georeferenced maps and models with survey-grade accuracy.
+In simple terms, drones help with cartography (mapping) by capturing thousands of overlapping aerial data points, which software then stitches into georeferenced maps and models with survey-grade accuracy—an approach widely used in drone-based archaeological mapping.

 How Does Drone Mapping Work?
 (Step-by-Step)